stepan-a/covid-19/README.md

 ## Data
 You can find 2 datasets:
-- Data downloaded from ().
+- Data downloaded from [CSSE](https://github.com/CSSEGISandData/COVID-19).
 Data come from WHO (World Health Organization).
-- Personal data.
+- Personal data (added manually).

 The two dataset are then merged into a more complete dataset.